brandonbloom/jseg/README.md

 ## Status

-Lightly used in at least one real product.
+Moderately used in at least one real product.
 Expected to become more widely deployed and battle tested real soon.